 MTB Holiday in Briançon — Planning a Mountain Bike Trip

-A mountain bike holiday in Briançon and Serre Chevalier is a well-rounded trip — serious riding terrain, reliable summer weather, good accommodation, and easy access from multiple airports.
-Here is a practical guide to planning it from scratch.
+Briançon and Serre Chevalier have serious riding terrain, reliable summer weather, good accommodation at sensible prices, and easy access from multiple airports.
+Getting the logistics right is the part most people underestimate.

 Getting There

 Briançon is accessible by road from three airports.
-The most common routes are from Turin (Italy), Grenoble, and Lyon.
-There is no direct rail service to Briançon but train connections to Gap are possible with a bus or taxi transfer.
+The most common routes are from Turin, Grenoble, and Lyon.
+There is no direct rail service, but train to Gap followed by a bus or taxi transfer is an option.

 Where to Stay

-Choice of base has a big impact on the trip.
-For a full breakdown of each village and what it offers for riders, see the location guide.
+Choice of base has a real impact on the trip.
+For a full breakdown of each village and what it offers riders, see the location guide.

-Bike choice should match your riding plans for the week.
-A mix of bike park days and trail days suits most visitors, which means a full-suspension trail or enduro bike — or an e-MTB if you want to maximise terrain covered.
-See the full rental guide for a complete overview.
+Bike choice should match your riding plan for the week.
+A mix of bike park days and trail days suits most visitors, which points to a full-suspension trail or enduro bike — or an e-MTB if you want to cover more ground.
+See the full rental guide for a complete breakdown.

-Things to sort before you travel.
-For timing advice to get the most from the trip, see the best time to visit guide.
+Things to sort in advance.
+For timing advice, see the best time to visit guide.

 Frequently Asked Questions